 - Allergies – Dogs can develop allergies to anything from pollen and dust to shampoo and cleaning products.
 These allergies can cause the eyes to become irritated, leading to conjunctivitis.

-- Respiratory infections – If your dog has a respiratory infection, this can lead to conjunctivitis.
+- Respiratory infections – If your dog has a respiratory infection, this can lead to canine conjunctivitis.

 - Injuries – Any kind of injury to the eye can cause inflammation and lead to conjunctivitis.